shyakx/BK-Pulse-v1/README.md

 #### Configure .env File

+⚠️ **SECURITY WARNING**: Never commit your `.env` file to Git.
+It contains sensitive credentials and is already in `.gitignore`.

-Edit the `.env` file with your actual values:
+Create and edit the `.env` file with your actual values:

 ```env
 # Database Configuration